lucaskorol21/GO-RXR/PAPER/paper.md

 bibliography: paper.bib
 ---

-# Summary and statement of Need
+# Summary and Statement of Need

 Resonant x-ray reflectometry (RXR) is a cutting-edge synchrotron technique used to characterize the depth-dependent structure of quantum materials [@keimer_moore_NPh_2017; @green-etal_SRN_2020].
 However, the main challenge impeding the success of RXR data analysis lies in its extreme complexity, which necessitates both extensive computational quantum mechanics simulations and the fitting of numerous independent variables.
 This complexity results in prolonged analysis periods that demand significant engagement from researchers.
 In response to these challenges, the Global Optimization of Resonant X-ray Reflectometry (GO-RXR) software emerged from rigorous development efforts as a main contribution from the work by [@korol_MSc_2023].
 GO-RXR streamlines data analysis, enhances visualization, and reduces the expertise required, offering researchers a more efficient means to analyze RXR data.